nicolo-tellini/sppComp/deepintothecode.md

 # Plotting

 The plots are generated in R with <code>ggplot2</code>.
-The script makes large use of functinal programming as well as base commands to prepare the <code>data.frame</code> and plotting.
-All the <code>data.frame</code> are preprocessed by <code>fread</code> before the allocation and stored in a single list.
+The script makes large use of functional programming as well as base commands to prepare the <code>data.frame</code> and plotting.
+All the <code>data.frame</code> are preprocessed by <code>fread</code> before the allocation and, subsequently, stored in a single list.
 This allows for a one-shot solution that reduces dramatically the run time, but it comes with an higher consume of RAM memory.
 For example, processing CBS 2834 required around 12 MB, while processing 50 copies of the same sample 0.2GB (200 MB).

 # References